denistsoi/multiplayer-game-of-life/README.md

 > From the browser, clicking on any grid will create a live cell on that grid with the client's color.
 > This change should be synchronized across all connected clients.

+### Todo:

+- [ ] add color/ random color to server game state (to generate average color)
+- [ ] add patterns
+- [ ] fix pause/realtime toggle (and update game server)
+- [ ] add preview (current state) ... i.e. one window is for designing pattern, another is for showing the current state

 ### how to use

 ```